jenkinsci/worksoft-certify-dashboard-plugin/README.md

 # worksoft-certify-dashboard-plugin
-Certify plugins are available in the repository
+Certify plugins are available in the repository.
-This plugin is used to see the dashboard view the processes.
+This plugin is used to see the dashboard view of the processes.